 The Health Benefits of Green Tea

-Green tea is a beverage that has been consumed for health benefits for thousands of years in China.
-Research over the last few decades has started to suggest multiple health benefits from the consumption of green tea.
-Consuming green tea may help with:
+Green tea is a beverage that has been consumed for health benefits for thousands of years.
+Research over the last few decades has started to verify a number of these benefits.
+Green tea may help with: